alifeee/blogtest/making-bogface/making-bogface.md

 It's also nice to be able to know that if I need a whimsical typeface, I have one at my fingertips (for example for an [online newsletter](https://liputenpo.alifeee.co.uk/) written entirely in [toki pona](https://tokipona.org/) (link probably broken))

+I have not spoken about kerning.
+It is and was an entire ordeal.
+I hope you enjoy dealing with it if you choose to make a font.

 I will probably make more fonts.
-I will probably spend more time thinking about the design and feeling of these, and spend a bit more effort on them beyond "trace a hand-drawn image".
+If I do make another font, I would like to spend more time designing it, and spend a bit more effort on it beyond "trace a hand-drawn image".

+<span class="BogFace">FIN.</span>

 ## Resources